 A separate review of Kona Electric found the reporter praising the vehicle for “galloping” from zero to 60 mph in 6.4 seconds.
 That’s nearly a full second faster, impressive considering that the EV weighs 600 lbs. more than the Kona N Line.

 The EV’s better performance is partly explained by additional torque.
 While horsepower measures the speed at which a motor can complete work, torque is the variable that represents the motor’s capacity to do work in the first place.
 In the case of gas-powered engines, torque is the rotating force produced by an engine’s crankshaft, measured in foot-pounds.

 EVs, thanks to their ever-ready batteries, can produce more torque and deliver it faster than a vehicle containing a gasoline engine.

 The Kona N Line produces 195 pound-feet of torque while Kona Electric produces 291 pound-feet.

-Check out the clip below.
+Check out the clip below for a few seconds.
 When was the last time you saw a budget SUV perform a burnout?

 Bring on the next-gen muscle

 In 1972, the oil crisis reached a head in America and forced people to look for more fuel efficient cars.
 That event, along with increasing emission standards and other factors, spelled the end of the muscle car tradition for decades.